 Platonism

-Why is Burgess is Not a Nominalist?
+Why is Burgess Not a Nominalist?

 For this session, we will answer the title’s question with the short and sweet: John P. Burgess’s Why I Am Not a Nominalist, a broad overview against various forms of nominalism.

-Burgess responds to nominalist attempts to dispense with abstract objects in mathematical and scientific discourse, challenging both instrumentalist and reconstructionist forms of nominalism, among other; arguing that they fail to provide a viable alternative to the standard use of mathematics in science.
-He maintans that nominalism, rather than Platonism, bears the real “burden of proof”.
-His critique adresses Goodman, Quine, and Field, among others.
+Burgess responds to nominalist attempts to dispense with abstract objects in mathematical and scientific discourse, challenging both instrumentalist and reconstructionist forms of nominalism, among others.
+Burgess purports to shift the burden of proof onto the nominalist rather than the realist, by arguing that nominalistic reconstructions need (and in his view fail) to account for the role of mathematics in science.
+His critique addresses Goodman, Quine, and Field, among others.

 Intuiting the Infinite